johnbyrneio/consul-vault-rpm/README.md

 # RPM Spec for Consul Agent for Vault Storage

+Build RPM for Consul Agent for Vault Storage

+In a Vault deployment where you want to use one Consul agent for service discovery and a second agent for Consul storage, you will need to run the second agent on non-default ports.
+This RPM deploys a second Consul agent with its own configuration and data directories and configures the service to run on non-default ports.

+Basically a clone of https://github.com/tomhillable/consul-rpm repurposed for Vault storage Consul agent

 Tries to follow the [packaging guidelines](https://fedoraproject.org/wiki/Packaging:Guidelines) from Fedora.

 * Binary: `/usr/bin/consul-vault`